 3) Steroid Drugs- When pregnant women are given steroid injections, the medication moves to the baby’s body and lungs through their bloodstream.
 And, due to which the child’s immune system decrease the ability to fight against any normal infections.

 But, most of the parents get confused between the thrush and yeast diaper rash symptoms.
-Actually, its co-related, infants/babies have thrush are more prone to have a yeast infection in the diaper area.
+Actually, it’s co-related, infants/babies who have thrush are more prone to have a yeast infection in the diaper area.
 Also, it was being seen that breastfeeding mothers who were on any kind of antibiotics are more likely to have a yeast diaper rash in their babies.

-The Yeast Diaper rash can be identified as the dark red color rash, look like a small red pimple at the edges and Sores that have pus in them.
+The Yeast Diaper rash can be identified as the dark red color rash, which look like a small red pimple at the edges and Sores that have pus in them.
 It can be painful and itchy sometimes.

 We would advise you to consult with your pediatrician about the medication.